dvidhya93-wq/my-demo-repository/How-to-make-tea.md

 ## Steps:
    1. Pour two cups of fresh water into a tea pan.
-   2. Place the tea pan on the stove or induction stove.
+   2. Place the tea pan on the gas stove or induction stove.
 > [!CAUTION]
 > Make sure the tea pan is placed properly at the center of the stove to prevent spilling.
    4. Turn on the stove.